arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 More precisely, given a significance level $\alpha$ (chosen before the study) and the p-value $p$ of a result, the result is *statistically significant* when $p < \alpha$.

-Values for $\alpha$ are usually set to 5% or lower, depending on the field of the study.
+Values for $\alpha$ are usually set to 5% or lower, depending on the field of the study and what probability is considered "unlikely" to occur.

 ## Other concepts